Mahdirnj/Browser-Tab-Focus/README.md

 - Improved image-resize and thumbnail-cache utilities for faster background processing

 **Changes**

-- Reduced max bookmarks from 30 to 6 for a denser, cleaner layout
-- Removed the bookmark folder/grouping system in favor of a simpler flat structure
 - Reorganized storage-key constants (added keys for calendar, active background, and greeting subline)

-**Tooling**

-- Added a testing setup (Vitest, Testing Library, jsdom) and wired Vite config for tests
-- ESLint now ignores extension build assets; `.gitignore` updated to exclude test files

 ### V2.0.0